 I will also be posting the contents of the site (webcasts, lectures, posts) on iTunes U. If you have never used it, here is what you need: an Apple device (iPhone or iPad), the iTunes U app on the device and you need to link to the link below:

 Now for the material for the class.
 The lecture notes for the class are available as a pdf file that you can download and print.
 I have both a standard version (one slide per page) and an environmentally friendly version (two slides per page) to download.
 You can also save paper entirely and download the file to your iPad or Kindle.
 Make your choice.

 There is a book for the class, Applied Corporate Finance, but please make sure that you get the third edition.
 You can buy it at Amazon.com or the NYU bookstore

-I hope you got my really long email over the weekend.
-This one, hopefully, will not be as long and has only three items:
+This one, hopefully, will not be as long and has only a few items

 On to housekeeping details:

 2. Get started on picking companies: Avoid money losing companies, financial service firms and firms with capital arms like GE and GM.
 Once you have your group nailed down, let me know the names of the people in your group and, if possible, the companies you have picked.
 In picking a company, pick a theme that is fairly broad and pick companies that match this.
 Thus, if your theme is entertainment, you can analyze Sony, Time Warner, Netflix and even Apple.
 I would encourage getting diverse companies in your group - large and small, focused and diversified, and non-US companies.
 (In other words, you don't want five companies that are carbon copies of each other.
 There is little that you will find interesting to say about differences across companies, if there are none)